Tulip-0333/docs/en-GB/deltaapi/websocket.md

 ```

 ## Pinging
-The server will periodically ping every Websocket client that hasn't sent any message to the server to make sure they're still alive and working correctly.
+The server will periodically ping every Websocket client that hasn't sent a message to the server for a bit, to make sure they're still alive and working correctly.
 Whenever you send a valid message, the server will mark you as 'alive' and will not attempt to ping you for a while.

 When you get a 'ping' message from the server, you should reply with a 'pong' (or any other valid message) as soon as possible (S is the sever, C is the client):
 ```
 S: {"type": "ping", "data": {}}
-C: {"type": "pong", "data": {}}
+C: {"type": "pong"}
 ```
 Sending a 'pong' message (or any other message, really) is sufficient for the server to mark you as 'alive'.